Abrish-Green/Loan-Management-System/README.md

 ### Built With

 This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [.NET Core 5](https://donnet.org/)
 * [Entity FrameWork](https://ef.org/)
 * [LINQ](https://Linq.org/)